How To Sell Art Online and Make Money in 2026: The Beginner’s Guide

 discobolus colorful

-• You can have your artwork submission rejected if you don’t properly upload it.
+• Your artwork submission may be rejected if you don’t upload it properly.

-• If you don’t optimize your art listings and profile page, your artwork may become invisible to customers.
+• If you don’t optimize your art listings and profile page, your artwork may become harder for customers to discover.

-• Your sales could be limited if you don’t consistently upload new works of art in good quantity or quality.
+• Your sales could be limited if you don’t consistently upload new artwork or maintain quality across your portfolio.

-Overall, if you’re passionate about growing your career as an artist or simply want to create a passive income stream for yourself or your family, selling your art on Displate is a very smart idea.
+Overall, if you’re passionate about growing your career as an artist or simply want to create a passive income stream for yourself or your family, selling your art on Displate can be a great idea.
 The Displate Marketplace is booming with millions of customers who specifically want to buy original works of art from independent artists like you.

 Get Social Media Savvy